pagezero-dev/pagezero/README.md

 - [**Bun**](https://bun.com/): Version 1.2.20

 > [!TIP]
-> [asdf](https://asdf-vm.com/) is the recommended runtime version manager.
+> For PageZERO, [asdf](https://asdf-vm.com/) is the recommended runtime version manager.
-> Run `asdf install` within the root directory to automatically install the correct versions of Node.js and Bun.
+> After asdf setup, run `bun run asdf:install` within the root directory to automatically install the correct versions of Node.js and Bun.
-> If you already have Node.js installed, alternatively, you can install Bun globally with `npm install -g bun`.
+> Alternatively, if you already have Node.js installed, you can quickly install Bun globally with `npm install -g bun`.

 ## ⚡️ Quick start